Extended Parallel Corpus for Amharic-English Machine Translation: Corpus Preparation

+We created a new parallel corpus by extending the existing news corpus made available for research purposes by Ge'ez Frontier Foundation.
+We collected, preprocessed, and segmented and aligned sentences of additional bilingual documents from various sources to compile the corpus.

-\section{Data Sources}
+\subsection{Data Sources}

 We identified potential data sources that could serve as a basis for building a parallel corpus.
-To get large data with open access, we have assessed newswires, magazines, and the Bible.
+We have considered newswires, magazines, and the Bible to get extensive data with open access.